wal-g/wal-g/docs/PostgreSQL.md

 ### ``daemon``

-Archives all WAL segments in the background.
-Works with the PostgreSQL archive library `walg_archive`.
+Archives and fetch all WAL segments in the background.
+Works with the PostgreSQL archive library `walg_archive` or `walg-daemon-client`.

 Usage:
 ```bash